whiskyechobravo/kerko/README.md

 original developers of Kerko can do a lot in ensuring continued support and development of the project.

-If you need professionnal support related to Kerko, have requirements not currently implemented in Kerko, want to make sure that some Kerko issue important to you gets resolved, or if you just like our work and would like to hire us for an unrelated project, please [e-mail us][Kerko_email].
+If you need professional support related to Kerko, have requirements not currently implemented in Kerko, want to make sure that some Kerko issue important to you gets resolved, or if you just like our work and would like to hire us for an unrelated project, please [e-mail us][Kerko_email].